 The model reference scenario has shown that Brazil has the potential to liberate up to 32.3 Mha of agricultural land by 2035 (mainly from pasture intensification in the Centre-West region) and by 2050 this could reach 68.4 Mha.
 If this land is abandoned, the country's carbon stock could be reduced from 135.9 PgC in 2010 to 129.9 PgC by 2050.
-If a sugarcane expansion policy is followed, by mid-century the carbon stock could be recovered to 134.2 PgC, mainly due to the C sequestration in the above and below ground biomass pools; however, it would not be able to recover to baseline C stock value.
-On the other hand, a reforestation-only scenario projects that by 2035 the baseline year C stock could be recovered and by 2050 it would be increased by 3.3 PgC, reaching positive annual sequestration rates of +0.1 PgC y-1.
-C sequestration is mainly supported by the South-East and North.
+If a sugarcane expansion policy is followed, by mid-century the carbon stock could be recovered to 134.2 PgC, mainly due to the C sequestration in the above and below ground biomass pools.
+Although it would not be able to recover the baseline C stock value, further emission reductions in the transport sector can be achieved by substituting gasoline with either hydrous or anhydrous ethanol.
+On the other hand, a reforestation-only scenario projects that by 2035 the baseline year C stock could be recovered and by 2050 it would be increased by 3.3 PgC, reaching positive annual sequestration rates of $+0.1 \text{ PgC y}^{-1}$ .
+C sequestration is mainly supported by the South-East and North regions.
 Brazil's tropical ecosystems, where tree forests have rapid growth rates, have the potential to become one of the largest GHG abatement regions in the world thanks due to its high C sequestration rates.

 For any policy programme, both scenarios could be regarded as aggressive strategies that might not be sustainable.
-The uncontrolled expansion of sugarcane due to sugar and ethanol demand increase could lead to greater impacts on soil organic carbon (SOC) stocks as well as NOx emissions due to larger amounts of fertiliser used.
+The uncontrolled expansion of sugarcane due to sugar and ethanol demand increase could lead to greater impacts on soil organic carbon (SOC) stocks as well as NOx emissions due to larger amounts of fertilizer used.
 Also, food prices could be affected due to lower available land for food cropping purposes.
-Yet, one of the main advantages of sugarcane expansion that was not discussed in the paper is the GHG emissions offset potential from sugarcane ethanol when it removes fossil-fuel based gasoline from the market.
+Yet, one of the main advantages of sugarcane expansion is the GHG emissions offset potential from sugarcane ethanol when it removes fossil-fuel based gasoline from the market (up to 0.38 GtCO2 y-1, globally).
 Nevertheless, appropriate bioenergy emissions account, especially those related to indirect land use remain to be investigated.

 Carbon budgets and carbon policies often neglect the potential of forest and land use management.
 The obtained results suggest that reforestation should be regarded as an option for carbon mitigation as important as BECCS.
 But even though reforestation presented larger C sequestration potentials in this study, it also presents compromises between biodiversity, C sequestration and water usage.
 If well managed, reforestation could be an important measure to reduce and reverse biodiversity loss, otherwise it could also cause environmental degradation by altering precipitation, soil moisture and soil erosion.
-Although not analysed in this study, sugarcane-based ethanol production with CCS could hold an even greater potential to minimise energy emissions, increase energy security, and reduce dependency of fossil fuels at a local and global level.
-Nevertheless, for this to happen, CCS technologies still need to become economically attractive either through technology cost reduction, commercialisation of captured CO2 (e.g. EOR) or government incentives.
+Although not analysed in this study, sugarcane-based ethanol production with CCS could hold an even greater potential to minimize energy emissions, increase energy security, and reduce dependency of fossil fuels at a local and global level.
+Nevertheless, for this to materialize, CCS technologies still need to become economically attractive either through technology cost reduction, commercialisation of captured $CO_2$ (e.g. EOR) or government incentives.